vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

         # verify install
         cf version
         ```
-- [Bosh CLI](https://bosh.io/docs/cli-v2-install/) the install script will use Bosh CLI to generate certificates, keys, and passwords so you don't kill a lot of time generatng them
+- [Bosh CLI](https://bosh.io/docs/cli-v2-install/) the `./hack/generate-values.sh` script will use the Bosh CLI to generate certificates, keys, and passwords in the file `./cf-install-values.yml`
     * on mac
         ```
         brew install cloudfoundry/tap/bosh-cli
         ```

-- [kapp](https://k14s.io/#install) (v0.21.0+) will aid the script to deploy cf-for-k8s to your cluster
+- [kapp](https://k14s.io/#install) (v0.21.0+) will aid you to deploy cf-for-k8s to your cluster
     * on mac
         ```
         brew tap k14s/tap